binaryphile/binaryphile.github.io/_posts/2018-07-26-approach-bash-like-a-developer-part-3-the-start.md

 See [part 1] if you want to catch the series from the start.

+[Last time], we talked about vim as an editor.
+This time, let's discuss how to begin your first bash script.

 I'm going to assume at least a passing familiarity with bash programming, while still covering the facets of the basics on which this series will rely.